 Meaning the loan paid off the credit cards plus other things and the cards are now all closed.
 After about 5 months I am finding it hard to continue to make the payments on the loan.
 Can I file for bankruptcy?

 I agree, it's high time to consider bankruptcy.
 Most BK lawyers will give you a free consultation so you can find out if it's going to be good for you.
 I suggest that you not hesitate to consult several or more lawyers.
-You will find there are big differences between lawyers in what they know, what...Read more »
+You will find there are big differences between lawyers in what they...Read more »

 No, not necessarily.
 The lender is entitled to insist on having you reaffirm the loan.
 That is because the practical effect of your bankruptcy is eliminate the benefit the lender currently has of having you as a cosigner.
 Remember, they would not trust loaning money to the other person without a...Read more »